laravel/docs/container.md

 #### Binding Typed Variadics

-Sometimes you may have a class that receives an array of typed objects using a variadic constructor argument.
-For example, `Filter ...$filters` below:
+Occasionally you may have a class that receives an array of typed objects using a variadic constructor argument:

     class Firewall
     {
-        public $logger;
+        protected $logger;
-        public $filters;
+        protected $filters;

         public function __construct(Logger $logger, Filter ...$filters)
         {